Naomi Mayers: Career in health

 In 1989, Mayers was the lead author of a government strategy document, "A national Aboriginal health strategy".

 Recognition and honours

 In 1984 Mayers was awarded the Medal of the Order of Australia for "service to Aboriginal welfare".

-In 2006, she was the subject of a television made by Film Australia for SBS Television, entitled Jetja Nai medical mob : Naomi Mayers.
+In 2006, she was the subject of a television documentary made by Film Australia for SBS Television, entitled Jetja Nai medical mob : Naomi Mayers.

+Mayers was given a Lifetime Achievement award in the 2023 NAIDOC Week Awards.
+This is awarded "to an Aboriginal and Torres Strait Islander person who has dedicated their life to their community".